 - Gently Hold Your Pig’s Mouth Closed – By first petting your pig, you can get them comfortable as you hold their mouth closed.
 You may even want to move a few inches away and do the same.
 This is preparation to make the necessary behavioural corrections.

 - Create the Situation – Pigs will often snap or bite at you in reaction to the same event.
 You should set up this event so when the negative behaviour occurs, you can reach to the pig and hold their mouth shut.
 You should hold it shut for three seconds and when you release, state a firm “No!”
-This puts you in control of the situation and prevents you having to chase the pig, which can interfere with how he or she learns to correct negative behaviour.
+This puts you in control of the situation and prevents you from having to chase the pig, which can interfere with how he or she learns to correct negative behaviour.

 - Increase the Severity of Punishment – You can do this by increasing the time you hold the pig’s mouth shut by 1 second every time you’re forced to do so.
 It’s important you remain calm and don’t show emotion when this happens.
 You should also continue on with life as usual after the event and not punish your pig by ignoring them or locking them away.